VirgilSecurity/virgil-sdk-javascript/documentation/get-started/data-integrity.md

 <!-- ![Virgil Signature Intro](/img/Signature_introduction.png "Data integrity") -->

 ## <a name="head1"></a> Setup Your Server
 Your server should be able to authorize your users, store Application's Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to Virgil Services.
-You can configure your server using the [Setup Guide](/guides/configuration/server-configuration.md).
+You can configure your server using the [Setup Guide](/documentation/guides/configuration/server-configuration.md).

 ## <a name="head2"></a> Setup Your Clients
-Setup the client-side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
-Configure the client-side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).
+Setup the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their **Virgil Cards** to the server.
+Configure the client side using the [Setup Guide](/documentation/guides/configuration/client-configuration.md).

 ## <a name="head3"></a> Register Users